Dmurph24/Arduino-Connector-for-Home-Assistant/README.md

 2. Open the Arduino IDE and go to Preferences.
 In `Additional Boards Manager URLs` enter the following:
   - `http://arduino.esp8266.com/stable/package_esp8266com_index.json`

+## Installation
+Download the ZIP from this repository.
+Unzip the contents and change the name of the unzipped folder to `ESP8266HomeAssistant`.
+Move the folder to the `Ardunio/libraries/` directory on your computer.

 ## Usage
 The full usage of this library is included in the `examples` folder of this project ([See example file](examples/AllFeatures.ino)).
 Below is a summary of the library functions: